 Video Available | Publication Lecture with Deborah E. Kanter: Chicago Católico: Making Catholic Parishes Mexican

-This event features Deborah E. Kanter speaking on themes from her 2020 publication Chicago Católico: Making Catholic Parishes Mexican.
-This event is cosponsored by the Department of History.
+This event featured Deborah E. Kanter speaking on themes from her 2020 publication Chicago Católico: Making Catholic Parishes Mexican.
+This event was cosponsored by the Department of History.

 February 23, 2021

 This event was free and open to the public.
 Registration required.

 |Deborah E. Kanter is professor of history at Albion College in Michigan where she teaches U.S. Latino, Latin American, and immigration history.
 A Chicago native, she lived and worked in Mexico for over four years which led to her first book, Hijos del Pueblo: Gender, Family, and Community in Rural Mexico.
 She is now researching Catholic ministry to farmworkers in the Bracero era.